Juminstock/Juminstock/README.md

 <p>I'm a <i>beyond</i> growing devRel 🧑🏻‍💻,

+I'm learning Solidity and EVM.
+I'm also studying product design, frontend development with JavaScript and its frameworks, React and Next.js, and building full-stack blockchain projects.

 When I'm not working, I study, read, learn, teach, give talks, conduct classes and workshops, share valuable information, and contribute to the Web3 and Web2 development communities.
 I love helping and sharing knowledge.
 I'm a tech nerd who loves technology.
 Let's connect.
 Don't hesitate to write to me or follow us on social media, it's free and amazing.</p>